 To request an EHC please email Environmental Health EnvironmentalHealth@salford.gov.uk

 People coming to work in the UK will need to meet certain requirements under the new points based immigration system.

 Sadly uncertain times can lead to community tensions but Salford is proud of the wide range of people who make up our amazing city.

 Racist and hateful speech and hate crime has no place in Salford and there is support available if necessary.
 If you experience or witness hate crime please report it so you can get support and perhaps help prevent it happening to others.

-This page was last updated on 6 March 2019
+This page was last updated on 15 March 2021